Independence is a goal held dear by many seniors and their loved ones, not just on the 4th of July but year-round.

 Both of these measures are completed by a healthcare professional.
 These tools could help family caregivers understand where there may be gaps in functional status and plan a course of action for improving our senior loved ones’ independence.

-Role of Mobility in Senior Independence
+Mobility is Key to Senior Independence

 Mobility is a major factor in being independent.
 Their ability to age in place will depend on how well seniors can move their bodies, whether it is for walking, standing up, reaching, turning over in bed, or climbing stairs.